 Wall to wall carpets never become popular in the Nordic countries , and so all truly Scandinavian interiors will have a wooden, preferably light, floor in all rooms (apart from the bathrooms of course).

 A folksy appreciation for readily available natural materials coupled with an abundance of wood thanks to the densely forested nature of the countries ensured a long embedded tradition of wooden flooring in most Danish, Swedish and Norwegian homes.
 Traditionally they would create planks directly from felled trees, so the longer and wider the planks the better.

-Scandinavian winters are extremely cold compared to those in the UK, so most older houses will have a chimney or wood burner in the living room as well as other rooms also.
-However, unlike our fireplaces that are usually the focal point of the room, in Nordic countries they’re traditionally situated in the corner.
+Scandinavian winters are extremely colder to those in the UK, so most older houses will have a chimney or wood burner in the living room as well as other rooms also.
+However, unlike our fireplaces that are usually the focal point of the room, in Nordic countries they’re traditionally in the corner.
 This is because the fire stoves are often in simple, unadorned columns to fit the minimalist design of the room.

 How to achieve Scandinavian interior design?
 One answer is by being greener.

 When it comes to being eco-friendly, the Swedes are leagues ahead of most countries; they’ve been implementing ways to create greener homes forever.
 Features like triple-glazing, wall and roof insulation and ground source heat pumps are all standard aspects of Swedish houses.

 Declutter!
-We’ve said it before and we’re saying it again – Scandi design features functionality over aesthetics; that really is the crux of the theme!
+We’ve said it before, and we’re saying it again – Scandi design features functionality over aesthetics; that is the crux of the theme!

 Stay up-to-date on how to achieve Scandinavian interior design by liking A Fancy Home on Facebook; you’ll receive daily updates on DIY guides, home improvement tips and interior design news!